PeggyKimotho/Python-Code-Challenge2/README.md

 This challenge defines a basic restaurant review system that allows users to create customers, restaurants, and reviews.

+The Restaurant Review System is a Python codebase that models a basic restaurant review system.
+This system allows users to create customers, restaurants, and reviews, facilitating the management and retrieval of customer feedback and restaurant information.
+The code is organized into three classes: Review, Customer, and Restaurant, each serving a specific role in the system.

 ## Classes

+### Review

-The Review class represents a customer review for a specific restaurant.
-It stores details like the customer, the restaurant being reviewed, and the rating given.
-Each review is automatically added to a static list called all_reviews.
+The Review class encapsulates the concept of a customer's review of a restaurant.
+It captures essential information about the review, including the customer, the restaurant being reviewed, and the assigned rating.
+To maintain a centralized repository of all reviews, the class includes a static list called all_reviews.

+#### Methods:

+- **__init__(self, customer, restaurant, rating):** Constructor method initializes a new review object with the provided customer, restaurant, and rating.
+The review is then automatically added to the all_reviews list.
+- **get_rating(self):** Returns the rating given in the review.
+- **get_customer(self):** Returns the customer who authored the review.
+- **get_restaurant(self):** Returns the restaurant being reviewed.
+- **all(cls):** Class method returning a list of all reviews created.

+### Customer

-The Customer class represents a customer who can write reviews for restaurants.
-It tracks customer information and interactions.
-Each customer instance is added to the all_customers static list.
+The Customer class represents an individual who can write reviews for restaurants.
+It stores customer-related data and actions.
+Each customer instance is tracked in the static list all_customers.

+#### Methods:

+- **__init__(self, given_name, family_name):** Constructor method creates a new customer with the provided given name and family name.
+The customer is then added to the all_customers list.
+- **get_given_name(self):** Returns the given name of the customer.
+- **get_family_name(self):** Returns the family name of the customer.
+- **full_name(self):** Generates and returns the full name of the customer by combining the given and family names.
+- **reviewed_restaurants(self):** Retrieves a list of restaurants that the customer has reviewed.
+- **add_review(self, restaurant, rating):** Allows the customer to create a new review for a restaurant with a given rating.
+- **all(cls):** Class method returning a list of all customers created.

+### Restaurant
-The Restaurant class represents a restaurant and its associated information.
-It maintains a list of reviews and customers related to the restaurant.
-All restaurant instances are added to the all_restaurants static list.
+The Restaurant class models a restaurant and its associated data, such as reviews and customers.
+All restaurant instances are added to the static list all_restaurants.

+#### Methods:

+- **__init__(self, name):** Constructor method initializes a new restaurant with the provided name.
+- **get_name(self):** Returns the name of the restaurant.
+- **__str__(self):** Provides a custom string representation of the restaurant by returning its name.
+- **reviews(self):** Retrieves a list of reviews associated with the restaurant.
+- **customers(self):** Retrieves a list of customers who have reviewed the restaurant.
+- **average_star_rating(self):** Calculates and returns the average star rating for the restaurant based on its reviews.
+- **find_by_name(cls, name):** Class method to search for a restaurant by its name.
+- **all(cls):** Class method returning a list of all restaurants created.

+### Usage/Sample

+To utilize the Restaurant Review System, follow these steps:

+- Instantiate Customer and Restaurant objects using the provided constructors.
+- Use the customer's add_review method to add reviews for specific restaurants.
+- Employ various methods to extract information, such as retrieving a customer's reviewed restaurants, finding a restaurant by name, and calculating average ratings.

+#### Sample instances for testing
+customer1 = Customer("John", "Doe")
+restaurant1 = Restaurant("Burger King")
+review1 = Review(customer1, restaurant1, 4)

+print(customer1.full_name())
+print(review1.get_rating())
+print(restaurant1)